Purpose and commitments

 Stakeholders and public consultation

 • Orano has implemented a Stakeholders committee in 2021.
-This committee is a consultative body composed of 11 external personalities volunteer and unpaid.
+This committee is a consultative body composed of a dozen external volunteer personalities.
 Its mission is an advisory role with the objective of providing the company's management with external views on the group's social, societal and environmental commitments.
 It meets 2 times a year.

 • The group regularly conducts surveys with its partner BVA.